Lessons Learned From CDP Implementations

-Forrester predicts that more than 70% of B2B marketers will invest in a customer data platform (CDP) this year (Subscription Required).
+Forrester predicts that more than 70% of B2B marketers will invest in a customer data platform (CDP) this year (subscription required).
 With data management a top 5 weakness for 80% of marketers, they’ll be faced with a build or buy decision and likely will take the latter path because of pressing needs, lack of internal skills and a growing market of CDP vendor solutions, according to Forrester.

 Regardless of the need, teams still have work to do in order to integrate CDPs within their marketing technology (martech) ecosystem.
 So what should you know if you're investing in a CDP?
 These practitioners who have been involved in CDP rollouts share some lessons they've learned along the journey.